TRAIN ALONGSIDE THE BEST

 as well as and top level club coaches and collegiate student-athletes.

-Joe Sagula, one of the most successful coaches in college volleyball, completed his 28th season at Carolina in 2017.
-UNC’s winningest volleyball coach in history, Sagula has won seven ACC championships and led UNC to 14 of its 18 NCAA Tournament appearances.
+Joe Sagula, one of the most successful coaches in college volleyball, completed his 33rd season at Carolina in 2022.
+On January 9th, 2023 Sagula announced his retirment as UNC's winningest volleyball coach in history, Sagula has won seven ACC championships and led UNC to 15 of its 19 NCAA Tournament appearances.

 In 2017, the Tar Heels led the ACC and finished 15th in the nation with 2.82 blocks per set with double-digit blocks in 20 of the 28 matches throughout the season.
 UNC closed out the 2017 home season on a 26-match ACC home winning streak.
 The Tar Heels placed two on the All-ACC teams, led by Beth Nordhorn on the first team while also picking up AVCA All-Region honors.